Call today to schedule a free dental consultation, including 3D X-rays, (303) 214-9195.

 People sometimes confuse dental crowns and dental veneers, and in select circumstances, either one could be an option.
 In general, though, porcelain veneers are used to change the look of a tooth, whereas crowns are used to restore the tooth.
 When there isn’t sufficient tooth structure left, or the tooth has had a root canal, a crown is the only option.
 And if there’s virtually no tooth structure, then a bridge or dental implant become the only options.

-Please note: Located at 125 Rampart Way, our dental office is in the Lowry neighborhood, just east of the Lowry Town Center.
+Please make note: Located at 125 Rampart Way, our dental office is in the Lowry neighborhood, just east of the Lowry Town Center.
 We accept most types of dental insurance plans, and we also offer early morning dental appointments, starting at 7:00 a.m.